 Birth control failure can result from broken condoms, a diaphragm slipping out of place, several missed birth control pills during the two weeks before intercourse, or more than two to three birth control pills missed in a row.

 Emergency contraception is available through your personal primary care physician.
 No exam is needed if you decide to use a pill form of emergency contraception.
 In Washington state, Plan B emergency contraception is also available in retail pharmacies without a prescription.

-One of Group Health's recommended emergency contraception options is known as Plan B (levonorgestrel), a form of the female hormone progesterone.
+One of Kaiser Permanente's recommended emergency contraception options is known as Plan B (levonorgestrel), a form of the female hormone progesterone.
 If taken within three to five days after you have unprotected sex, it can prevent pregnancy in at least 80 percent of cases.
 It's most effective when 2 pills are taken within 12 hours after intercourse.
 If you're treated more than 72 hours after having unprotected sex, your chance of getting pregnant is higher.

 If it's been more than five days since you had unprotected sex or a birth control failure, and you are not trying to get pregnant, contact your personal physician, a women's health care provider, or our Consulting Nurse Service to discuss options and next steps.
 Emergency contraception pills are not intended as routine contraception, and will not protect you from sexually transmitted disease.

 Emergency contraception uses a high dose of hormones to disrupt the process of fertilization.
 There are different types of emergency contraceptive pills.
 Typically, the pills are taken in 2 doses, 12 hours apart.
 This may vary depending on the brand, so it's always essential to follow the instructions that come with the pills.